expressjs/expressjs.com/_includes/api/en/5x/req-params.md

 // => "tj"
 ```

-When you use a regular expression for the route definition, capture groups are provided in the array using `req.params[n]`, where `n` is the n<sup>th</sup> capture group.
+When you use a regular expression for the route definition, capture groups are provided as integer keys using `req.params[n]`, where `n` is the n<sup>th</sup> capture group.

 ```js
 app.use(/^\/file\/(.*)$/, (req, res) => {